fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/install/test-mode.md

 ---
 title: Fast BigCommerce Docs
 description: Getting Started with Fast on BigCommerce!
-Quickstart
+Test mode
-keywords: Fast BigCommerce Quickstart
+keywords: Fast BigCommerce test mode
 ---

 # BigCommerce test mode setup

 ## Overview

 This **test mode** process is for testing the buttons on your website.
 In test mode, only you can see the Fast buttons on your website.
 They are not yet visible to shoppers or the general public.
 We advise doing test mode first so you can see for yourself how the buttons look and function.
-However, if you prefer to dive straight in and use the buttons in a public setting, then do this process in production mode.
-You can see that other version of the process [here](https://docs.google.com/document/d/1I6Fc7_PBk2ZZwNm757TmLDSPaDjufKtIrnWnH1pI8Es/edit#).

 ## Steps to set up test mode